Antux-91/square-turtle/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      a young professional with extensive experience in different jobs.
+      A young professional with extensive experience in different jobs.
 Often we ask ourselves, who we are and what we can do.

-      I can define myself as a Biologist, with a strong passion for Science and Technology.
-A person with a strong personality, always ready to learn and improve.

-      I decided to open my website as a challenge for me and also a way to improve my presence online.

-      Thank you for reading, and I hope you will enjoy your experience on this website.
+      So, I decided to open this website.
     section_id: about
     title: About
     type: contentblock